Deploy Folding Table of contents

 Tai Chi offers a variety of benefits for seniors, from improved balance and flexibility, to stress relief and better mental health.
 It can also help improve cognitive functioning and help lower the risk of falls.
 Research has even shown that Tai Chi can help improve overall physical and mental health, as well as reduce fatigue and depression.

-More importantly, Tai Chi is a low-impact form of , which makes it perfect for seniors who may not be able to engage in more strenuous forms of exercise.
+More importantly, Tai Chi is a low-impact form of exercise, which makes it perfect for seniors who may not be able to engage in more strenuous forms of exercise.
 It’s also a great way to connect with other people and enjoy the outdoors.

 Harnessing the Power of Tai Chi for All Ages